Shelbey Jo Gunter

 What advice would you give to young women entering your industry?

 I would say don't be afraid to ask questions, but before you ask those questions, thoroughly do your research.
 I think that people are more than happy to answer questions, but they want to see some work on your side.
 They want to see that you have tried to answer that question yourself, and that you do care about answering that question.
-So yeah, don't be afraid to ask questions, but definitely do your research before you do.
+In a nutshell, don't be afraid to ask questions, but definitely do your research before you do.

 Q